niksmac/NodeJS-youtube-downloader/README.md

 	which one do you want to download? or enter 0 to exit.
 	> _

-select one and start download, and that's it.
+Select one and start download, and that's it.